zedlopez/ifm/Writing with Inform.md

 That is, it marks material included only in a Release version.

-## Installing extensions {PM_BogusExtension}
+## Including extensions {PM_BogusExtension} {PM_IncludeExtQuoted} {PM_ExtVersionMalformed} {PM_ExtMiswordedBeginsHere} {PM_ExtInadequateVM} {PM_ExtMisidentifiedEnds}

-^^{extensions: installing} ^^{files (compiling): extensions} ^^{Locksmith+ext+} ^^{extensions: specific extensions: Locksmith}
+^^{extensions: installing} ^^{files (compiling): extensions} ^^{extensions: using} ^^{include (extension) by (extension author)+assert+} ^^{Locksmith+ext+} ^^{extensions: specific extensions: Locksmith}

-The original Inform of 1993 provided no special facilities for "extensions" – in effect, additional packets of rules providing extra features – but the creation and circulation of these extensions soon became a flourishing part of Inform culture.
-Today's Inform actively promotes sharing of such extensions, both to bring writers together and to support good practice.
+_Extensions_ are additional packets of rules or other facilities which provide additional features to an Inform story.
+Writing and sharing extensions has always been a flourishing part of Inform culture.
 For the user of an extension, the advantage is clear: why go to great trouble to (say) work out how to make doors open automatically as needed, when somebody else has already perfected this?
 For the writer of an extension, there is the satisfaction of producing a good solution to a ticklish problem, and contributing to the public good.

-Newcomers will probably not need extensions for quite some while, but there is nothing difficult about using them, so a few brief notes are worth giving here.
-(The final chapter of the documentation, [Extensions] covers the writing of new extensions.)

-Extensions are identified by name (say "Following People") and also by author (say "Mary Brown").
-They need to be installed before they can be used, which means downloading them from the Internet.
-By far the easiest way to do this is to use the Public Library feature of Inform: then the application can do everything, letting us either choose individual extensions or download them en masse.
-But it's also possible to install extensions by hand.

-{OSX,^app:}When using Inform on Mac OS X, use the File menu item **Show Extensions Folder** to open the relevant folder in the Finder.
-Each author has a subfolder of this folder, and their extensions live inside it.

-{Windows,^app:}When using Inform on Windows, this means storing them in the folder

-{Windows,^app:}	My Documents\Inform\Extensions

-{Windows,^app:}Each author has a subfolder of this folder, and their extensions live inside it.
-Our example extension should therefore be placed as:

-{Windows,^app:}	My Documents\Inform\Extensions\Mary Brown\Following People.i7x

-{Linux,^app:}When using Inform on Linux, this means storing them in the folder

-{Linux,^app:}	~/Inform/Extensions/

-{Linux,^app:}where "~" signifies your home folder.
-(This will have been created for you the first time you ran i7.)
-Each author has a subfolder of this folder, and their extensions live inside it.
-Our example extension should therefore be placed as:

-{Linux,^app:}	~/Inform/Extensions/Mary Brown/Following People.i7x

-{GNOME,^app:}When using Inform on Linux, this means storing them in the folder

-{GNOME,^app:}	~/Inform/Extensions/

-{GNOME,^app:}where "~" signifies your home folder.
-(This will have been created for you the first time you ran i7.)
-Each author has a subfolder of this folder, and their extensions live inside it.
-Our example extension should therefore be placed as:

-{GNOME,^app:}	~/Inform/Extensions/Mary Brown/Following People.i7x

-In fact, though, Inform can automatically install extensions for us: we need only select the "Install Extension..." item on the File menu.

-The actual extension file should always be named with a ".i7x" suffix, meaning "I7 extension" – for instance, "Following People.i7x".

-To provide an example, ^{@Emily Short}'s useful extension "Locksmith" is one of a small number of extensions which come ready-installed as part of the basic Inform package, and need not be downloaded and installed.

-Each time that Inform translates any source text, it performs a quick check of the extensions available, and updates its own internal records.
-A directory of the extensions currently installed can be found by clicking on "Installed Extensions" from the Extensions panel.
-This is also worth visiting in order to browse the Public Library, a selection of extensions contributed by Inform users.

-## Including extensions {PM_IncludeExtQuoted} {PM_ExtVersionMalformed} {PM_ExtMiswordedBeginsHere} {PM_ExtInadequateVM} {PM_ExtMisidentifiedEnds}

-^^{extensions: using} ^^{include (extension) by (extension author)+assert+} ^^{Locksmith+ext+} ^^{extensions: specific extensions: Locksmith}

-We talk about "including" such an extension into a work of IF because the process merges rules and behaviours from the extension with those we have described ourselves.
-It's not uncommon for contributions by five or six different people to be pooled together this way.
+As a typical example of what extensions do, `Locksmith by Emily Short` provides a more detailed handling of locks and sets of keys.
+It would be invaluable for a story which a lot of locked doors, such as a murder mystery, but plenty of other stories would have no need of it.
+Because of that, these features are left to an extension to provide, rather than being built in.

+Extension names consist of a title, then `by`, then the name of an author.
+For example, this is a valid extension name:

+	Following People by Mary Brown

+To be used, an extension must first be got hold of.
+There are several ways to do that:

+1) download it from, say, Mary Brown's website;
+2) copy it over from another project;
+3) download it from the Public Library feature of the Inform apps, which offer access to some popular extensions from the Inform website.

+In cases (1) and (2), we would then need to use a feature of the Inform app to add an extension file to a project.
+An extension can either be a simple file with the file extension `.i7x` (say, `Locksmith.i7x`), or a mass of resources zipped up into a single file and with the extension `.i7xd`.
+The Inform app is equally happy to use either.

+In case (3), installation happens automatically when the download completes.

+Either way, an important change made to Inform in 2023 was that each project now has its own independent set of extensions.
+In the past, it was possible to download an extension to a central pool kept on the user's computer somewhere, and then they would be shared by all of that user's stories.
+This is no longer true. **Each project now has its own independent set of extensions.** The Extensions tab in the Inform app shows what is currently installed in a project.

-Including an extension is only a matter of writing a single sentence in the source.
-For instance:
+Once an extension is installed, it still needs to be _included_.
+This is done with a sentence in the source text for the project, usually somewhere at the top.
+For example:

 	Include Locksmith by Emily Short.

 Note that it is compulsory to name both extension and author.

 Many extensions come with their own documentation.
-Again, follow the "Installed Extensions" link to see what's available from them.
+Again, the Extensions tab in the app shows this.

+Newcomers will probably not need extensions for quite some while, let alone need to write new ones, but they're quite straightforward to make.
+The final chapter of this book, [Extensions], covers the writing of new extensions.

 ## Use options {PM_UONotNumerical} {PM_UnknownUseOption} {OPTIONS}